PBO fiber has four super special properties, namely strength, modulus, heat resistance and combustion resistance.

 Kevlar (r) is a registered trademark of high-performance fiber invented and produced by DuPont, and it is also a famous brand that DuPont is proud of.
 More than 30 years ago, Kevlar (r) was born in DuPont's laboratory as a kind of para-aromatic polyamide, which shows many excellent properties and a wide range of applications.
 The unprecedented and distinctive Kevlar (r) fiber, successfully invented by DuPont scientists, is more than five times stronger than steel at the same weight, changing the direction of industry experts and leaders looking to the future.
 The product has a soft feel, good fluffiness, drape, moisture absorption and permeability and high strength, wear resistance, good drape finish, colorfastness, as well as fire carbonation and other excellent characteristics, so as to meet the quality requirements of high and medium grade flame retardant clothing and decorative fabrics.

-PBO, the abbreviation for Polyphenylene Benzobisoxazole, is a composite reinforced material that first developed in the United States in the 1980s.
-Thanks to the high performance, PBO applications include rope & cable, aluminum extrusion, personal protection, automotive industry, and even outer space.
-As one of the most promising human-made organic fiber, it has been called the superfiber of the 21st century.
+PBO is a composite reinforced material that was first developed in the United States in the 1980s.
+Thanks to the high performance, PBO has a wide range of applications, including rope & cable, aluminum extrusion, personal protection, automotive industry, and even outer space.
+As one of the most promising human-made organic fibers, it has been called the superfiber of the 21st century.

 Kevlar is the brand name of an aramid fiber material product developed by DuPont in 1965.
 This high-intensity material was first used commercially in the early 1970s.
 In general, Kevlar can be used alone or as part of composite material (combine with another material) to increase strength.
-It can be found in the field of vehicle, aircraft, ship, mining, consumer products, etc.
+It can be found in the field of vehicles, aircraft, ships, mining, consumer products, and more.

 PBO and Kevlar both have excellent physical, mechanical, and chemical properties.
 However, there are still some differences between them.